CoolManE4/Disassembler/README.md

 #### Step 2

 Next, you need to download NASM at https://nasm.us.
 After you have downloaded it and set it up, open `nasm-shell` and do ```nasm [file-directory].asm``` the file directory will be the x86 assembly file you want to disassemble.
 After that it will be compiled.
-Make sure you're using the default.
+Make sure you're using the default file format which is bin.

 # How to use